Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Background

-In \citep{AvaSjoerd}, the authors note that when all variables $X_i \in X$ are binary, n-point interactions become model-free in the sense that they are ratios of probabilities that do not involve the functional form of the joint probability distribution:
+If the variables $X_i \in X$ are binary, then a definition for a derivative with respect to a binary variable is needed. \begin{defn}[derivative of a function with respect to a binary variable] Let $f: \mathbb{B}^n \to \mathbb{R}$ be a real-valued function of a set $X$ of $n$ binary variables, labelled as $X_i$, $1 \leq i \leq n$.
+Then, the derivative operator with respect to $X_i$ acts on $f(X)$ as follows:

-Here we used Bayes' rule to replace joint with conditional probabilities.
-This definition of interaction has the following properties:
+The linearity of the derivative operator then immediately and uniquely defines the higher-order derivatives. \end{defn}

-\begin{itemize} \item It is symmetric in the variables: $I_{S} = I_{\pi(S)}$ for any set of variables $S$, and any permutation $\pi$. \item Conditionally independent variables do not interact: $X_i \indep X_j \mid \underline{X} \implies I_{ij}=0$. \item If $\underline{X}=\emptyset$, the definition coincides with that of a log-odds ratio, which has already been considered as a measure of interaction in e.g. \citep{logOddsInteractions_1} and \citep{logOddsInteractions_2}. \item The interactions are model-free: no knowledge of the functional form of $p(X)$ is required, and the probabilities can be directly estimated from i.i.d. samples. \item The MFIs are exactly the Ising interactions in the maximum entropy model after observing moments of the data.
-This can be readily verified by setting $p(s) = \mathcal{Z}^{-1} \exp (\sum_n \sum_{i_0, \ldots, i_n} J_{1\ldots n} s_1\ldots s_n)$ and using Def. \ref{def:MFIs}. \end{itemize}
+Using this definition, the~n-point interactions become model-free in the sense that they are ratios of probabilities that do not involve the functional form of the joint probability distribution.
+For~example, writing $X_{ijk}=(a, b, c)$ for $(X_i = a, X_j = b, X_k=c)$, the~first three orders can be written out as follows (recall that the notation $\frac{\partial}{\partial X_i}$ here refers to the derivative operator from Definition \ref{def:binDeriv}):

-Furthermore, in section \ref{A:proofs} we introduce and prove the following two properties of MFIs that help with the practical estimation of MFIs:
+where Bayes' rule is used to replace joint probabilities with conditional probabilities.
+This definition of interaction has the following~properties: \begin{itemize} \item It is symmetric in terms of the variables, as $I_{S} = I_{\pi(S)}$ for any set of variables $S$ and~any permutation $\pi$. \item Conditionally independent variables do not interact: $X_i \indep X_j \mid \underline{X} \implies I_{ij}=0$. \item If $\underline{X}=\emptyset$, the~definition coincides with that of a log-odds ratio, which has already been considered as a measure of interaction in, \eg~\cite{logOddsInteractions_1,logOddsInteractions_2}. \item The interactions are model-free; no knowledge of the functional form of $p(X)$ is required, and~the probabilities can be directly estimated from i.i.d. samples. \item The MFIs are exactly the Ising interactions in the maximum entropy model after observing moments of the data.
+This can be readily verified by setting and using Definition \ref{def:MFIs}. \end{itemize}

-\begin{itemize} \item An $n$-point interaction can only be nonzero if all $n$ variables are in each other's minimal Markov blanket. \item If $\underline{X}$ does not include the full complement of the interacting variables, the bias this induces in the estimate of the interaction is proportional to the pointwise mutual information of states where the omitted variables are 0. \end{itemize}
+{Furthermore,} in~Appendix \ref{A:proofs} the following two useful properties are introduced and~proved: \begin{itemize} \item An $n$-point interaction can only be non-zero if all $n$ variables are in each other's minimal Markov blanket. \item If $\underline{X}$ does not include the full complement of the interacting variables, the~bias this induces in the estimate of the interaction is proportional to the pointwise mutual information of states where the omitted variables are 0. \end{itemize}